LeNPaul/Lagrange/_posts/2022-03-27-camera-calibration-1.md

 {: centeralign }

 This step accounts for lens distortion by applying a non-linear warping function in normalized image coordinates.
-I chose to awkwardly call the resulting point a 'distorted-normalized' point since it's still in the normalized space, but has had a distortion applied to it.
+We'll call the resulting point a 'distorted-normalized' point since it's still in the normalized space, but has had lens distortion applied to it.

 $$
 \begin{equation}